 Let me be honest: Budva is not a place for beautiful architecture and leisurely strolls in streets oozing charisma or history.
-That being said it would be a shame to miss this millennia-old city on your excursion into Montenegro.
-The best way to enjoy Budva is to find a place in or just outside the old town, spend most of your days outdoors – at the beaches or in the hinterland — and occasionally make use of the hip nightlife and restaurants in Stari Grad.
+That being said it would be a shame to miss this millennia-old city on your excursion to Montenegro.
+The best way to enjoy Budva is to find a place in or just outside the old town, spend most of your days outdoors – at the beaches or in the hinterland – and occasionally make use of the hip nightlife and restaurants in Stari Grad.

 I found an oasis in the Franeta Apartments — 2-storey buildings, spread out in a cozy garden with three terraces, covered lushly with kiwis and vines, 50m from the main through road, 70m from the sea, ten minutes on foot from the old town, dedicated parking right outside the door, and all that for only €10 per person per night.

 Budva is easiest understood through a story our hostess told us when we arrived: her father in law built the first house east of Babin Do, a small bungalow, in 1961.
 Back then people thought he was crazy.
 But within a few years, there was a whole community.
-The bungalows have long been replaced with 2-, 3-storey buildings, and even those now one by one give way to high-rises.
+The bungalows have long been replaced with 2-, 3-story buildings, and even those now one by one give way to high-rises.